request/request/README.md

 * `followRedirect` - follow HTTP 3xx responses as redirects. defaults to true.
 * `maxRedirects` - the maximum number of redirects to follow, defaults to 10.
 * `onResponse` - If true the callback will be fired on the "response" event instead of "end".
 If a function it will be called on "response" and not effect the regular semantics of the main callback on "end".
 * `encoding` - Encoding to be used on response.setEncoding when buffering the response data.
+If set to `null` then the callback `body` will be a `Buffer`.
 * `pool` - A hash object containing the agents for these requests.
 If omitted this request will use the global pool which is set to node's default maxSockets.
 * `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.
 * `timeout` - Integer containing the number of milliseconds to wait for a request to respond before aborting the request